-Dolphins are carnivores; they eat other animals.
+Toothed whales (including all dolphins) are carnivores; they eat other animals.
 Dolphins eat a variety of fish, squid, shrimps, jellyfish and octopuses.
-The types of fish and other creatures dolphins eat depends on the species of dolphin, where the dolphins live and the wildlife that shares their habitats.>
+The types of fish and other creatures dolphins eat depend on the species of dolphin, where the dolphins live and the wildlife that shares their habitats.

-There are more than forty species of dolphin and they live in environments ranging from fresh water rivers, estuaries, coastal waters to deep sea open oceans.
+There are more than forty species of dolphin and they live in environments ranging from freshwater rivers, estuaries, and coastal waters to deep sea open oceans.
 Most dolphins are opportunistic feeders, which means they eat the fish and other animals sharing their homes.
 All dolphins eat fish and those living in deep oceans also eat squid and jellyfish.

 Bottlenose dolphins are found worldwide in temperate and tropical seas and the types of fish they eat, is dependent on where they live and what time of year it is.
 Bottlenose dolphins living in the Moray Firth, Scotland, favour salmon when it is available in the spring and summer months.
 In the winter, salmon is scarce, and so they eat herring and mackerel.
 Bottlenose dolphins living elsewhere eat their favoured local fish which can be mullet, mackerel, catfish and more tropical species of fish.
 All dolphins have teeth but they don't chew their food, they just, grab, bite and swallow!